-The Stamps Scholar Program at USC annually welcomes 10 undergraduate students to our historic Horseshoe for a well-rounded and engaging undergraduate education.
+The Stamps Scholar Program at South Carolina welcomes 10 undergraduate students annually to our historic Horseshoe for a well-rounded and engaging undergraduate education.
 These scholars, who exemplify leadership, service, scholarship, innovation, and character, are part of a larger Stamps network of more than 1000 current and graduate scholars around the world.

 Stamps Scholars receive one of the most generous scholarship packages at the University, including: